PearlMarketing/the-good-brow/src/components/sections/Services/index.md

       Deposit_](https://checkout.square.site/pay/7713ad15-45a2-41f6-bb8d-afda06c8669a)__
     price: $100
     title: Microblading Deposit
-  - description: "Hairstrokes throughout the entire brow.\_\n\nIf you are looking for a natural enhancement, this is the option\nbest suited for you!\n\n6-8 week touch ups are recommended for best long term results"
+  - description: "Hairstrokes throughout the entire brow.\_\n\nIf you are looking for a natural enhancement, this is the option\nbest suited for you!\n\n6-8 week touch ups are recommended for best long term results."
     price: $450 (2 hours)
     title: Microblading
   - description: |-